Dean Esteban Zunino attended the World Summit on Political Communication

 University Panel at the World Summit on Political Communication

-For Zunino, academic research plays a key role in this context: “I believe that systematic research on issues of public and political importance is a contribution that universities must make to bridge the gap between the public and private sectors, but also, ultimately, to safeguard the democratic system and its health or to establish empirical defenses for it.”
+For Zunino, academic research plays a key role in this context: “I believe that systematic research on issues of public and political concern is a contribution that universities must make to bridge the gap between the public and private sectors, but also, ultimately, to safeguard the democratic system and its health or to establish empirical defenses for it.”

 In that vein, he emphasized the need for universities to generate data and monitor media diversity as an ongoing responsibility